tonytvo/blog-generator/content/blog/effective-typescript/index.md

 const inputEl = document.getElementsByTagName('input')[0];
 const xN = xs[inputEl.value];
 //            ~~~~~~~~~~~~~ Index expression is not of type 'number'.
+// in particular, numbers cannot be used as keys.
+If you try to use a number as a property name, the javascript runtime will convert it to a string
 ```

 [💻 playground](https://www.typescriptlang.org/play/?ts=5.4.5#code/MYewdgzgLgBAHhGBeGBtAjAGhgJmwZgF0BuAKFEljgAZl4JVqSYYB6VmAeQGlzxp46OglQBydKOZsO0AE4BLMAHN5AM3kBTACYwwAVwC2GhcBgVoAQzBREF2RpgWANhBBdefSjEUAHPVABRJzotEGBDDWsAOiUNQKcNI2sIACEATwAVCyUAOQsjAApRX39RAEpGEk8BOBzhBhL4qIA3Zz0NKvYWbp7ugD8BwaHBmABJMC0NOBgpn3sICHlwb0QwEFgQVRgoNJ8HUX0DACNjUSjSIA)